mazenaboelanin/realestate_web_app/README.md

 ## Features

+- Apartment Listing:
-- Apartment Listing: Users can see a huge list of apartments paginated
+    - Users can see a huge list of apartments paginated
+    - Users can filter by: Area, Price
+    - Users can Order by: Date, Area, Price
 - Apartment Details: Users can access each Apartment to get more details about it like
   - Details: Reception, Rooms, bathrooms, kitchens
   - Money: Payment Types, Apartment Price